- $59,318 Young Child Falls In Open Elevator Shaft

 Abuse must always be reported to the authorities.
 A criminal case may be filed against the abuser because elderly abuse is classified as a felony.
 A civil case can be pursued after the criminal case has been decided.
 At Allen Law we will fight to seek the compensation you or your loved one is owed after experiencing unimaginable distress.
 Damages recovered from filing a civil suit can cover the costs that occur from the experience of being neglected or abused, such as medical bills, therapy bills, money stolen, and not to mention pain and suffering.

 Allen Law has the experience and prowess hold abusers financially accountable for their actions and see to it that the person they harmed is taken care of.
-A consultation with personal injury attorney Allen is free to you with no obligation attached.
-Our office is ready to hear from you; (843) 882-5005.
+A consultation with Charleston personal injury attorney Allen is free to you with no obligation attached.
+Our office is ready to hear from you.
+Call today at (843) 882-5005.